StephanieApaza/Product-Sales-Analysis/README.md

 ## ✅ Key Results
 - 📞 Calls → $1.59 per minute
-- 📧 Emails + Calls → $18.38 per minute
+- 📧 Emails and Calls → $18.38 per minute
 - ✉️ Emails → $19.40 per minute

-➡️ Emails showed the highest efficiency, though assumptions on preparation time highlight the need for further data collection.
+➡️ Emails and Calls as the primary sales method, this method shows a strong positive impact on revenue, a clear growth trend over time, and balances efficiency.

 ## 🧭 Recommendations
-- Prioritize Email as the main sales method.
+- Monitor efficiency using revenue per minute of effort.
+This metric highlights that Email and Call delivers high returns relative to the time invested.
-- Use Calls strategically with high-value customers.
+- Leverage the Email method as a complementary strategy.
+While slightly less efficient than Email and Call, Email alone reaches the largest number of customers, generates the most site visits, and leads to the highest number of products sold.

 ## ⚡Built with
 - Python
 - Pandas